Answered! Jump to accepted answer.

 Kwiziq community member

 "On est gentilS"?

-This relates to:On = we, one, people -
+This question relates to:French lesson "On = we, one, people"

 "On" can be used as an informal "we" or a more impersonal, general subject like the English "one".
 Depending on which one it is, one uses either the plural (when used as "we") or the singular (when used as "one").